maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 According to *Illustrating BASIC*, some, or many, versions of MAT PRINT add an empty line between the rows of a matrix.
-RetroBASIC does not do this, as most printed examples do not appear to actually do this.
+Actual printed examples of code using this statement do not appear to actually do this, so RetroBASIC doesn't either.

 <!-- TOC --><a name="mat-input-avaravar"></a>
 ### `MAT INPUT` *avar*[,*avar*,...]]

 `MAT INPUT` reads multiple values from the command line, filling the vector or matrix by column and then row.
 Unlike a normal `INPUT`, no prompt is allowed, and only array variables can be used.

 `MAT INPUT` normally reads a value for every slot in the array, similar to `MAT READ`.
 However, it parses this data from a single input line, which may not contain enough values to fully populate the array.
+This would occur, for instance, if you `DIM A(5):MAT INPUT A` and the user types in three values.
 In this case, no error is reported, and the remaining slots are simply ignored and will contain any value they did before.
 It sets the pseudo-variable `NUM` to the number of items read, so you can check for this case in code.

 *Illustrating BASIC* suggests you should *not* use `MAT INPUT`.
 This is because the command does not allow a prompt and there is no chance to print anything between each value being input.
-Worse, there is no way to test the results one-by-one, you will only know there is an issue after all of the values have been typed in and will now have to be re-entered from the start if there was a problem.
+Worse, there is no way to test the results one-by-one, you will only know there is an issue after all of the values have been typed in, in which case you will now have to re-enter everything from the start.
 Using an `INPUT` in a `FOR` loop allows the values to be tested and re-typed individually.

 There is also the issue that terminals of the era did not allow you to type more values than could fit on a single line, generally 80 to 132 characters.
 Different implementations offered different solutions to this problem, or none at all.
 Dartmouth BASIC, for instance, allowed you to type an ampersand to indicate more data would follow on the next line, but this was not universal across implementations.
 For all of these reasons *Illustrating BASIC* concludes "So for the sake of portability, if nothing else, don't use 'MAT INPUT' for demanding data from the keyboard."